THEWaterfall/ReferenceBOOK/README.md

 # Reference book for employees
 It was created in order to practice.
-> During the creation I was using:
+<Enter> During the creation I was using:
 * Java
 * JavaFX
 * JDBC